ryanirl/autodiff/docs/guide.md

 ```

-Now we can use tanh as if it was a primitive tensor op:
+Now we can use the tanh(x) function as if it was a primitive tensor op:

 ```python